diegueins680/trader/README.md

 Optional LSTM weight persistence (recommended for faster repeated backtests):
 - `TRADER_LSTM_WEIGHTS_DIR` (default: `.tmp/lstm`) directory to persist LSTM weights between runs (set to an empty string to disable)
+  - Used by both backtests and the live bot (online fine-tuning).
   - The persisted seed is only used when it was trained on **≤** the current training window (prevents lookahead leakage when you change tune/backtest splits).

 Examples: